 When will the move happen?

 As soon as my boyfriend manages to set up a decent site to blog on.
 In other words: the deadline is preferably before December, but I can’t promise anything.
-My boyfriend has a fulltime job and my programming skills extends to source mapping which isn’t enough to build a website.
-But I can do some wicked graphics with it.
+My boyfriend has a full-time job and my programming skills extend to source mapping which isn’t enough to build a website.
+I could look for professionals who can help me with that, but there are just so many.
+Perhaps reading comparisons on Visual Objects or similar sites could help me figure out which web development company would be perfect to put all my ideas into a beautiful website.
+But I already promised my husband that he’d be the one I’d take help from, and he seemed rather excited about it.
+I’d rather take help from my husband who design can the site for me and I can do some wicked graphics with it.

 But just the thing that my life brought an awesome programmer + my graphic design talents together shows that this is what I’m supposed to do.

 I’m really nervous and excited to take you with me on this :D

 So I’m sorry for the lack of content lately, but with the move I’ll be starting from scratch.
 Which means I’ll be manually, importing the most relevant content from this blog into the new site.
 I should really hire someone to do this, but the control-ist in me won’t and I’m not 100% sure on how I want things to look just yet.